Hero: The Superstar

 Hero: The Superstar is a Bangladeshi action comedy film directed by Badiul Alam Khokon.
 The film stars Shakib Khan in a dual role along with Apu Biswas and Bobby as the female lead, while Amit Hasan, Shiba Shanu, Misha Sawdagor, Nuton, Rebeka Rouf And Uzzal play supporting roles.
-The film is loosely inspired by two Telugu films: Rebel and Naayak.
+The film's plot is inspired by two Indian Telugu films: Rebel and Naayak.
 The film marks the debut of Shakib Khan as a producer.

 Hero: The Superstar released on Eid-ul-Fitr of 29 July 2014 in 120 screens which was the widest release for any Bangladeshi film.

 Synopsis

 Hira is a software engineer by profession and very candid at heart.
 He is smitten by Priya and he falls in love with her.
 Salma Khan, Priya's sister and a local rowdy, comes to learn about Hira, and wishes to kill him.

 Salma Khan puts her men on Hira's trail and arrives at a place where they plan to kill him, but things don't go as planned.
 Salma Khan witnesses the killing of a senior police official by Hira, only to return home in complete shock and fear.
 Puzzled at the sight of the murder, Salma Khan sends her entourage to investigate about Hira.

 Meanwhile, a CID officer comes barging into Salma Khan's residence and takes her into custody, where she is told that Hira is wanted for the murder of several rowdies much to the astonishment of everybody.
 Who is Hira and what prompted him to kill?
 This forms the rest of the story.